 Themes: Martial Arts, Mixed Martial Arts

-Number of episodes: 12
+Number of episodes: 12+1 OVA and two specials.

 Before reviewing the show there is a warning for fans devotedly following the Nanoha Vivid manga.
 As I mentioned above this show is a spinoff of Nanoha Vivid where, for the most part, it can be viewed as its own show that just so happens to take place in the Vivid series of the Nanoha timeline.
 However, the show does contain spoilers for viewers who have not yet seen the first season of Nanoha Vivid and more than likely the Vivid manga, especially in regards to the loli-fu tournament.
 Vivd’s other story events are vaguely hinted at apart from one plot point that should be more than obvious for any Nanoha franchise fan.
 Whether the results are canon or exclusive to this story remains to be seen.
 Basically devoted fans should keep this in mind before deciding whether to check out the show or not.
 For everyone else who does not mind potentially having the end results of the loli-fu tournament being given away read on to see whether the show overall is worth it or not.